doocs/qcloud-im-server-sdk-java/README.md

 </dependency>
 ```

+If not, you can download JAR in [Maven Center Repository](https://repo1.maven.org/maven2/io/github/doocs/im-server-sdk-java/).

 ### 2. Getting Started

-Here is a quick teaser of an application using IM SDK in Java:
+Here is a quick teaser of an application using Tencent Cloud IM Server SDK in Java:

 ```java
 // sdk appId